venafi-ua/madworld2022/README.md

 # MadWorld 2022 - Paul Pehrson - DocGuy Training

-Public repository of project, Powerpoint, and scripting files I used for my presentations at MadWorld 2022 in Austin, TX
+Public repository of project, Powerpoint, and scripting files I used for my presentations at MadWorld 2022 in Austin, TX.

 ## Overview